TarelkaSemok/challenges.re-my-solutions/README.md

 # challenges.re-my-solutions
-My take on problems on challenges.re
+My take on problems on challenges.re by Dennis Yurichev (yurichev.com).